TISM: 2006–2019: Post-TISM activity

 In early 2005, Damian Cowell (the former Humphrey B. Flaubert) formed a country and western band called Root!, producing a series of demos under the name "DC Root".
 The project continued until 2010, producing two albums and an EP.
 Cowell followed Root! with The DC3, featuring Root! guitarist Henri Grawe.
 The project, which released its first single "I Was the Guy in TISM" in 2010, continued until 2013, producing two albums.
 Following The DC3, Cowell formed Damian Cowell's Disco Machine, which to date has produced three albums.

-On 9 April 2008, James "Jock" Paull (best known as TISM's long-time guitarist Tokin' Blackman) died of cancer.
+On 9 April 2008, James "Jock" Paull (best known as TISM's long-time guitarist Tokin' Blackman) died of lung cancer.
 In October 2009, the majority of TISM's back catalogue was re-released on iTunes with bonus material.
 In March 2010, a "21st century mix" of their single "Shut Up – The Footy's on the Radio" was released on iTunes.
 The 21st century mix features Humphrey B. Flaubert on vocals and Jock Cheese on guitars, and had wholly new lyrics.
 In April 2012, former guitarist Sean Kelly (aka Leak Van Vlalen) performed a series of songs live with satirist/musician Kieran Butler as "RealiTISM".
 Kelly has continued to play TISM material live in years since.

 In 2015, appetite for a TISM reunion began to build after Australia was formally invited to join that year's Eurovision Song Contest.
 According to two competing Change.org petitions, TISM was 37 times more popular a choice for Australia's Eurovision representative than Kylie Minogue, with the petition for TISM receiving over 14,000 signatures in support.
 Flaubert refused to comment at the time, however suggested that "if a giant multinational with [a] horrendous human rights record was to give me a huge cheque I'll dob in my grandmother".
 Australia's representative for the 2015 Eurovision song contest was ultimately Guy Sebastian with the song "Tonight Again", which came in fifth place.

 Australia has continued to participate in Eurovision in the years since, with TISM occasionally being suggested as Australia's representative - including in 2018 by the future 31st Prime Minister of Australia Anthony Albanese.
 Albanese, a known TISM fan, also featured "(He'll Never Be An) Ol' Man River" in a DJ set at the Corner Hotel in Richmond in June 2016.
 In September 2017, Albanese described TISM as having "a bit of dark humour, I think it's fair to say... but they were just great fun."

 In response to the growing demand for a TISM reunion, in April 2015 Damian Cowell said "if TISM came back, it would be shithouse.
 That's the answer... to that question.
 I think that's sort of the point that eludes most bands that make a comeback.
 They don't ask that question, 'will it be shithouse or not?'
 And because they don't ask that question, they go out and it's shithouse."